rokmohar/alexa-assistant/readme.md

 ## S3 BUCKET BUCKET INFORMATION

 The skill will automatically create an S3 bucket using the name set in the S3_BUCKET environmental variable.
-This will contain two publicly accessible mp3 files, with file names based upon the bucket name. (s3_bucket_name).mp3 contains the response from the Google Assistant API which alexa plays as part of an SSML response.
-The second file (s3_bucket_name)0.mp3 is a chime sound which is added to the response when a follow-on query is expected by the API.
+This will contain a publicly accessible mp3 files, with file names based upon the bucket name. (s3_bucket_name).mp3 contains the response from the Google Assistant API which alexa plays as part of an SSML response.
-As these files must be public inorder for Alexa to play them, it is recommended as per the setup instructions that the bucket is given a completely random name to provide limited security through obfuscation.
+As this file must be public inorder for Alexa to play it, it's recommended as per the setup instructions that the bucket is given a completely random name to provide limited security through obfuscation.
-Once the Alexa skill session ends - the response mp3 is automatically deleted from the S3 bucket although this can take a couple of hours

 The S3 bucket can be accessed from your AWS account at any time from AWS https://console.aws.amazon.com/s3/